millelog/adventure-art/README.md

 - **Manually Editable**: Users can directly edit the description through the UI
 - **Context-Aware**: Provides consistent context for scene generation
 - **Focused on Visuals**: Emphasizes elements that would appear in an image (location, lighting, weather, etc.)

+### Scene Continuity

+The scene continuity system helps maintain visual consistency between consecutive scene generations:

+- **Previous Scene Context**: Each generated scene description is stored and used as context for the next generation
+- **Adaptive Continuity**: The system maintains visual consistency while still focusing on new actions or moments
+- **Context Reset**: Users can clear the previous scene context via the UI if they want to start fresh
+- **Real-time Updates**: Scene descriptions are displayed below the generated image and update in real-time
+- **Bidirectional Influence**: Previous scenes influence both environment analysis and scene composition

+This approach creates a more coherent visual narrative throughout your D&D session, even as the action and focus change.

 ## License